In this 2-part series, we look at the latest medical thinking on menopause treatment – and how a healthy lifestyle can help manage your symptoms.

 “There is no connection between hormone fluctuation and weight gain,” says Dr. Shawna Johnston, an obstetrician/gynaecologist and associate professor in the Faculty of Medicine at Queen’s University Hospital in Kingston, Ont.
 “You gain weight because you’re getting older and weight accumulates over time.
 Weight gain is associated with menopause because the body is simply aging.”
 One thing that’s different between older and younger women, Dr. Johnston adds, is that older women tend to gain weight more in the central abdomen, rather than in the hips and buttocks as younger women tend to do.

 As we age, the rate at which our bodies burn energy and fat – our metabolism – declines.
 While following a healthy lifestyle can help you maintain a healthy weight, that slower metabolism may mean you’ll need fewer calories to hold your weight steady.
 According to the Mayo Clinic, you might need about 200 fewer calories a day in your 50s than you did in your 30s and 40s just to maintain your existing weight – and fewer still to lose any excess pounds.
-The SOGC recommends you consult your doctor to discuss weight management strategies, and let her know if you experience persistent weight gain leading up to or after menopause.
+The SOGC recommends you consult your doctor to discuss weight management strategies.
+Let her know if you experience persistent weight gain leading up to or after menopause.

 Managing menopause: a checklist